oreopullava/informationsecurity/homework06.md

 <h1>b)</h1>

-To crack this hash I jsut used the same steps as in the a) exercise from 4-6, then I got it easily cracked!
+To crack this hash I just used the same steps as in the a) exercise from 4-6, then I got it easily cracked!

 <br> <img width="389" alt="image" src="https://github.com/user-attachments/assets/0a7962ea-4e64-4f2a-bcac-2429f4bef8d0">